georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

 ::::{note}
 Adding context mappings increases the index size for completion field.
-The completion index is entirely heap resident, you can monitor the completion field index size using [index statistics](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-indices-stats).
+The completion index is entirely heap resident, you can monitor the completion field index size using [Index stats](indices-stats.md).
 ::::

-### Category context [suggester-context-category]
+#### Category Context [suggester-context-category]

 The `category` context allows you to associate one or more categories with suggestions at index time.
 At query time, suggestions can be filtered and boosted by their associated categories.